randnull/randnull/README.md

 ## Hi there 👋

-🌐 I’m currently working in automation of cloud products.\
+🌐 I currently work in SRE. (ex.
+Cloud automation)\
 \
 💻 Exploring microservices development with Python and Go.\
 \